Are you searching for the Android Headunit volume settings?

 Microphone Volume Settings

-If you are lucky enough to find a microphone volume setting, make sure it is slid fully to the right.
-If you don’t have the microphone volume setting available (most don’t) or yours is fully maxed out already and the caller still can’t hear you properly on a call there are still some things to try.
+If you can find a microphone volume setting, ensure it is slid fully to the right.
+If you don’t have the microphone volume setting available (most don’t), or yours is fully maxed out already, and the caller still can’t hear you properly on a call, there are still some things to try.

 Apps to the rescue

-The last line of defence against the poor microphone volume is an app.
-Not all the apps for microphone work with all the versions of android or even the hardware platform they run on.
-One volume booster app may work for one setup, but not for others.
-Several apps may work for you or none may work.
+The last line of defense against poor microphone volume is an app.
+Not all the apps for microphone work with all the versions of Android or even the hardware platform they run on.
+One volume booster app may work for one setup but not for others.
+Several apps may work for you, or none may work.
 The advice is to try each app until you find one that works.
-If you don’t find one, then there isn’t one for your system.
-Next time read the reviews pertaining to microphone volume and call quality features.
-Also leave reviews for poor preforming hardware, particularly for things like microphone volume for calls and other android headunit failures to perform.
+If you don’t find one, there isn’t one for your system.
+Next time read the reviews about microphone volume and call quality features.
+Also, leave reviews for poor-performing hardware, particularly for microphone volume for calls and other aAndroidheadunit failures to perform.

-To get you started on the microphone volume booster apps, try a few of these from the play store.
+Try a few of these from the play store to get started on the microphone volume booster apps.
 Not play store?
-You will need to source the apk of the file and side load it.
+You will need to source the apk of the file and sideload it.

-Try Hear Boost: Boost Microphone Volume & Recording app from playstore.
-Its has a good 4.2 star review and over 500k downloads.
+Try Hear Boost: Boost Microphone Volume & Recording app from Play Store.
+It has an excellent 4.2-star review and over 500k downloads.

-If Hear Boost won’t adjust the microphone volume on your android head unit, try some of the others available on playstore.
+If Hear Boost doesn’t adjust the microphone volume on your Android head unit, try some of the others available on Play Store.

-Please don’t leave bad or poor reviews for apps that don’t work with your android headunit.
-This incompatibility is going to do down to your android headunit, its poor hardware configuration and the hacked about android software running on it.
+Please don’t leave bad or poor reviews for apps that don’t work with your aAndroidheadunit.
+This incompatibility will do down to your aAndroidheadunit, poor hardware configuration, and the hacked aAndroidsoftware running on it.